European shares propped up by rise in Britain's FTSE

 have also supported European stock markets.

-The FTSE 100 is down nearly 5 percent since the start of
+The FTSE 100 is down by around 5 percent since the start of

 2015, but France's CAC and the DAX are up around 9 percent.